aehrc/spia-to-fhir/README.md

 The input is the [ZIP archive](https://www.healthterminologies.gov.au/access?content=rcpadownload) distributed on the National Clinical Terminology Service web site.

-The output is two FHIR [Bundles](https://hl7.org/fhir/R4/bundle.html) (one for each FHIR version) containing the following resources:
+The output is two FHIR [Bundles](https://hl7.org/fhir/R4/bundle.html) (one for each FHIR version), each containing the following resources:

 1. Requesting reference set (SNOMED CT ValueSet)
 2. Chemical pathology reporting reference set (LOINC ValueSet)